cilium/cilium/Documentation/contributing/docs/docsstructure.rst

 to that page in the documentation.
 Ask on Slack (``#sig-docs``) for someone to set up a HTTP redirection from the old URL to the new one, if necessary.

-Removing Content and Entire Pages
+Removing content and entire pages
 ---------------------------------

 Removing stale content is a part of maintaining healthy docs.